YasmineAfifi/Final_project/README.md

 1-Register form for user to save his credentials in json file 2-login Form to enter the user to home page
+3-Add Cars
-3-See all cars that can be rented
+4-See all cars that can be rented
-4-user can reserve any available car
+5-user can reserve any available car

 ### Tools